Student Disciplinary Process

 E. General Expectations of Individuals Involved in Judicial Board Hearings

-4. Observers or other individuals present at the hearing are not allowed to participate actively in the hearing process unless permitted by the Chair.
-All questions and comments must be addressed to the Chair.
+- Observers or other individuals present at the hearing are not allowed to participate actively in the hearing process unless permitted by the Presiding Chair.
+All questions and comments must be addressed to the Presiding Chair.

-5. The Board expects truthfulness and honesty from all participants at a hearing.
-Purposefully misleading and/or false statements may result in serious disciplinary charges leading to a separate hearing.
+- The Board expects all participants at the hearing to be forthcoming and truthful.
+Purposefully misleading and/or false statements, or a failure to be forthcoming and truthful, may result in serious disciplinary charges leading to a separate hearing.

-6. Given the confidential nature of the College’s judicial procedures, witnesses and other individuals shall not discuss the case with persons not present at the hearing.
-Furthermore, Complainants, Respondents, witnesses and other individuals shall not share or distribute materials from the hearing without the consent of the Judicial Board Advisor.
+- Given the confidential nature of the College’s judicial procedures, except as authorized by the Judicial Board Advisor, witnesses and other individuals shall not discuss the case with persons not present at the hearing.
+Furthermore, Complainants, Respondents, witnesses, and other individuals shall not share or distribute materials from the hearing without the consent of the Dean of Students.
 Doing so may result in disciplinary charges leading to a separate hearing or administrative action.

-2. The Student Appeals and Grievances Committee will limit its review of Judicial Board decisions to a review of the record of the original hearing and supporting documents and any statements submitted by the Respondent and/or the response offered by the Dean of Student Affairs and determine if there are grounds for appeal.
-In order for an appeal to be granted, the appeal must demonstrate one or both of the following:
+- The Appeal Panel will limit its review of Judicial Board decisions to a review of the record of the original hearing and supporting documents, any statements submitted by the Respondent, and the response offered by the Dean of Students.
+In cases where the Respondent appeals on the basis of evidence unavailable at the original proceeding, the Student Appeals Committee may consider such evidence.

-3. The Student Appeals and Grievances Committee will not be bound by the Judicial Board’s finding of responsibility or the Dean of Student Affairs’ sanction.
-The Student Appeals and Grievances Committee may affirm, reverse, or modify the decision and/or may eliminate, reduce or increase the sanction.
-If the Student Appeals and Grievances Committee grants the appeal, it may direct the Dean of Student Affairs to take appropriate action in light of its decision or direct the Judicial Board to reconsider the case with appropriate corrections, either of which could eliminate, reduce or increase the sanction.
+- The Appeal Panel is not bound by the Judicial Board’s finding of responsibility or the Dean of Students’ sanction.
+The Appeal Panel may affirm, reverse, or modify the decision and/or may eliminate, reduce, or increase the sanction.
+The Appeal Panel may direct the Dean of Students to take appropriate action in light of its decision or direct the Judicial Board to reconsider the case with appropriate corrections.

 ADDITIONAL INFORMATION REGARDING STUDENT DISCIPLINE